 In both northern Florida and Southern Florida, the shoulder seasons fall from April to May and September to November.
-While avoiding tourism high season often uncovers better travel deals, it comes with a caveat.
+While avoiding the high tourism season often uncovers better travel deals, it comes with a caveat.

-Between June and early September the heat & humidity can be oppressive.
+Between June and early September, the heat & humidity can be oppressive.
 In some areas, you’ll need to endure daily rainstorms.
 June to November is also the peak of hurricane season in Florida.
-If you decide to travel at this time, be sure to stay informed on current conditions.
+If you decide to travel at this time, be sure to stay informed on the current conditions.

 More Florida road trip ideas